tuanvnguyen556/Search_Engine/README.md

 pip install requests

+To run the user interface
+Use this command on the terminal

+pip install flask

 Overall use these commands to run this program
 1. pip install aspose-words
 2. pip install beautifulsoup4
 3. pip install --user -U nltk
 4. pip install requests
+5. pip install flask

 Make sure to change the directories variable in indexer script to the path of where the developer folder is located in your system